-Decline in operating profitability in FY2024 and Q1 FY2025 - Given the sustained slowdown seen in the enterprise segment on account of overstocking situation across the global supply chain, and a steep decline in the realization levels on account of intense competition from Chinese players, in the segment, Astec reported a decline in its operating profitability in FY2024 and Q1 FY2025, as reflected by the moderation in its operating profit margin (OPM), from 13.4% (FY2023) to -0.1% (FY2024) and further to -64.5% in Q1 FY2025 (unaudited results).
+Decline in operating profitability in FY2024 and 9M FY2025 - Given the sustained slowdown seen in the enterprise segment on account of overstocking situation across the global supply chain, and a steep decline in the realization levels on account of intense competition from Chinese players, Astec reported a decline in its operating profitability in FY2024 and 9M FY2025, as reflected by the moderation in its operating profit margin (OPM), from 13.4% (FY2023) to -0.1% (FY2024) and further to -25.1% in 9M FY2025 (unaudited results).
 Consequently, Astec posted a net loss of Rs.
 46.9 crore in FY2024, and a net loss of Rs.
-39.7 crore in Q1 FY2025.
+118.6 crore in 9M FY2025.
 As a material recovery in demand for the enterprise segment is expected to kick in only gradually over the medium term, Astec's profitability is expected to remain pressurized over the near to medium term.

 High product concentration risk - The company's agrochemicals product portfolio primarily comprises triazole fungicides.
 Until FY2022, Astec derived a large part of its revenues from few products within the above-mentioned category; thus, leading to product concentration risks.
 However, in order to diversify its product portfolio, Astec has ventured into herbicides manufacturing, which commenced operations from August 2021.
-With ramp up from the herbicide facility, and planned expansion of the same, the company's dependence on the triazole fungicides is expected to reduce gradually over the medium term.
+With ramp up from the herbicide facility, and expansion undertaken for the same in recent past, the company's dependence on the triazole fungicides is expected to reduce gradually over the medium term.
 The recently commissioned R&D facility is also expected to aid Astec in new product development, auguring well for reducing its exposure towards a few key enterprise products.

 Moderate scale of operations and susceptibility of revenues to seasonality and agro-climatic risks; profitability exposed to fluctuations in input prices, market volatilities and limited pricing power - Astec's scale of operations remains moderate as reflected in an operating income of Rs.
-463.6 crore in FY2024.
+463.6 crore in FY2024, with the company likely to see a moderate YoY revenue decline in FY2025.
 Furthermore, its revenues remain susceptible to the vagaries of monsoons and the seasonality associated with the agrochemicals sector; however, the latter is mitigated to an extent by its diversified geographical presence.
 Moreover, its profit margins also remain exposed to the fluctuations in raw material prices, primarily those sourced from China.
-Market volatilities in the commoditised agrochemicals market coupled with limited pricing power have led to a steep decline in margins over the past few quarters, and this would continue to be a phenomenon in the enterprise product segment, which accounted for 40% of its revenues in FY2024 (58% in Q1 FY2025).
+Market volatilities in the commoditised agrochemicals market coupled with limited pricing power have led to a steep decline in margins over the past few quarters, and this would continue to be a phenomenon in the enterprise product segment, which accounted for 40% of its revenues in FY2024 (48% in 9M FY2025).
 Nevertheless, Astec's backward-integrated operations and continuous investments towards the same, and efforts to diversify into higher-margin and relatively stable CDMO segment, are expected to mitigate these risks over the medium term.